During the holidays, most of us look forward to taking a break from work to enjoy ourselves with family and friends.

 These are typically much more reasonable in calorie counts — about 100 calories per glass — and contain little to no added sugar.
 You also get the healthy polyphenols from the grapes.
-Just be careful of the bubbles—they can cause headaches in some people and aren’t good for your teeth, so be sure to rinse after the party’s over.
+Just be careful of the bubbles as they can cause headaches in some people.
+Champagne isn’t good for your teeth, either, so be sure to rinse after the party’s over.

-Similar to champagne, wine has only about 100 calories per serving, and has healthy antioxidants that can fight free radical damage and reduce risk of disease.
+Similar to champagne, wine has only about 100 calories per serving and has healthy antioxidants that can fight free radical damage and reduce the risk of disease.

-This traditional holiday drink is made with tea, lemon, honey, cinnamon, cloves, and brandy.
-One serving usually contains about 150 – 160 calories, but can be high in sugar, so cut back on the honey if you can.
-You’re also getting the healthy antioxidants in the tea and all the spices, which are known to help reduce risk of disease.
+This traditional holiday drink is made with tea, lemon, honey, cinnamon, cloves and brandy.
+One serving usually contains about 150 to 160 calories but can be high in sugar, so cut back on the honey if you can.
+You’re also getting the healthy antioxidants in the tea and all the spices, which are known to help reduce the risk of disease.